moorepants/dissertation/README.rst

 The output can be found here: http://moorepants.github.com/dissertation

-Copyright Jason K. Moore 2012
+Copyright (c) Jason K. Moore 2012

+The text and figures are licensed under the Creative Commons Attribution 3.0 Unported License and the source code is licensed under the BSD license (see LICENSE.txt).

 Dependencies
 ============